-A permanent solution sounds almost too good to be a true, but it’s a reality for the millions of men and women who have tried laser hair removal.
+A permanent solution to your hairiest problems sounds almost too good to be a true.
+But it's a reality for the millions of men and women who have tried laser hair removal.
 The advanced technology we use here at SkinSpirit is able to zero in on the pigment in the targeted hairs.
-We then calibrate the laser to only affect that pigment, which means we’re able to isolate the follicle and deactivate it.
+We then calibrate the laser to only affect that pigment, which means we're able to isolate the follicle and deactivate it.

 Before Laser Hair Removal